DHTMLX/gantt-docs/data/desktop/howtostart_php.md

 After that you can open [http://127.0.0.1:8080]() in a browser and you will see the default Slim page.

 Step 2.
-Adding Gantt to the page
+Adding Gantt to the Page
 -----------------------

 Now we need to create a page with our gantt chart.
-Find a default page in <b>templates/index.phtml</b> - we want to place the gantt chart there and set up prerequisites for implementing data loading.
+Find a default page in <b>templates/index.phtml</b>.
+We want to place the gantt chart there and set up prerequisites to implement data loading.

 The full code looks as follows: